mbdriscoll/indigo/index.md

 SLO implements an NUFFT as a product of diagonal, FFT, and general sparse matrices (for apodization, FFT, and interpolation, respectively).

 ## FAQ
-1. *What datatypes are supported?* `slo` only support `complex float`s at the moment, although it's not a fundamental limitation.
+1. *What datatypes are supported?* `slo` only support single-precision complex floating point numbers at the moment, but it's not a fundamental limitation.